jlg-formation/anypa1-june-2024/README.md

 - Replace the table by an Angular Material grid
 - Replace the field by Angular Material input fields

+### Custom theme in Angular Material

+- do your own custom scss file for theming components.

 ### Make unit testing do not fail.

 ### Refactor to use the formbuilder